Battlefield High School: Extracurricular accomplishments

 In 2010, the football team won their first state title for any sport in school history.

 In 2013, the boys' cross country team took third place at the State Championship Meet, and the following year took fourth place.
 The fourth-place finish in 2014, was heartbreaking since the boys only lost to first place by a mere four points, and lost a tiebreaker for third place.

 In 2013, the girls' soccer team took second in the State Championship game.
 Junior, Sydney Sisk had the only goal of the game for Battlefield High School.
 In 2014, the girls were able to finally take home a State Title.
 In 2015, the girls took home the State Title for a second time.
 For the third consecutive year, the girl's varsity soccer team earned the State Title with a final score of 4-0, trumping Cox High School.
 The team has also won six consecutive regional championships.

+The girls lacrosse team has made it to the state playoffs in 2022-2024.
+In that span they have finished second in the state twice and lost in the semifinals to the eventually state champions in 2024.

 Battlefield's FIRST Robotics Competition team, was founded in 2006 and has the support of mentors and teachers who help the students get as much hands on experience as possible.
 In the year on 2011-2012 Robotics was moved into the classroom(making Battlefield the first team in Prince William County to attempt such an undertaking) and will compete with 9 teams.
 Currently the teams are divided into two classes; one class plans on participating in FIRST Tech Challenge until the FRC division starts while the other plans on participating in FTC full-time this year.
 The class is being taught by the Robotics team mentor Gail Drake and Battlefield High School's IT teacher Rebecca Conner.
 In the 2011-2012 school year, Battlefield's FIRST Tech Challenge team reached 1st place at the FIRST Championship and reached the semi-finals of the FIRST Championship for FIRST Robotics Competition.